Hayden Lockhart: Prisoner of War in North Vietnam: 1965 to 1973

-The prisoners supported each other and communicated using a Tap Code that Lockhart's fellow POW, Carlyle "Smitty" Harris, had learned in a survival school.
+The prisoners supported each other and communicated using a tap code that Lockhart's fellow POW, Carlyle "Smitty" Harris, had learned in a survival school.
 He was released during "Operation Homecoming" on February 12, 1973.

 After release

 Lockhart received an Air Force Institute of Technology assignment to the University of Southern California at Los Angeles to complete his graduate degree.

 After Vietnam

-His final assignment was on the staff of the Air Force Inspection and Safety Center at Norton AFB, California, from February 1980 until his retirement from the Air Force on December 31, 1981.
+Lockheart's final assignment was on the staff of the Air Force Inspection and Safety Center at Norton AFB, California, from February 1980 until his retirement from the Air Force on December 31, 1981.

-Later life

-Lockhart retired as a Lieutenant Colonel 0-5, US Air Force.
+Lockhart retired as a lieutenant colonel in 1981.

 Honors and awards

 Lockhart received the Silver Star, Legion of Merit, Distinguished Flying Cross and Prisoner of War Medal, all after his service in the Vietnam War.